Anfid/dotfiles/README.md

 TODO.
 Xresources

 ## To do:
-* Make init script modular, so it is possible to choose what to install
-   * Apply zsh
-* Write own vim snippets instead of provided by plugin
 * Store wallpapers on different host.
 Consider google drive or dropbox
 * Store preferences in file, so desired behavior can be changed at will